-I’ve been lugging piles of books from upstairs to downstairs.
-When the cat ran under my feet I had to drop the books and grab the bannister and in that moment of slapstick, I noticed that the slew of paperbacks down the stairs were all comic novels.
-There was one only book within reach as I sank down on the step, Marina Lewycka’s ‘A Short History of Tractors in Ukrainian’ and so I read the opening paragraph and it struck me as a particularly good example of both comic writing and the art of the opening paragraph.
+At a dangerous corner of the stairs, the cat got under my feet and I had to grab the bannister.
+Most of the books I was carrying, I dropped.
+Only one was within reach when I sank down on the stairs to recover my balance.
+It was Marina Lewycka’s ‘A Short History of Tractors in Ukrainian’ and so I read the opening paragraph and it struck me as a particularly good example of both comic writing and the art of the opening paragraph.

 “Two years after my mother died, my father fell in love with a glamorous blonde Ukrainian divorcée.
 He was eighty-four and she was thirty-six.
 She exploded into our lives like a fluffy pink grenade, churning up the murky water, bringing to the surface a sludge of sloughed-off memories, giving the family ghosts a kick up the backside.”